sara-nl/clouddocs/NFS.markdown

 You need to perform several steps to make NFS work, each step may be slightly different for your OS.
-Below are the steps for CentOS 7.
+Below are the steps for CentOS 7, both server and clients.

 ## NFS server on CentOS 7